 Disallow: /*.pdf$

 That last example uses pattern matching to block all PDF files.
-Pretty clever, right?
 But here’s what catches most people off-guard: disallow directives are case-sensitive and path-specific.

 Quick Tip: Never use disallow to hide sensitive information.
 Google’s documentation clearly states that robots.txt is publicly accessible and provides no security.
 Use proper authentication instead.

-I’ll tell you a secret: some crawlers completely ignore robots.txt files.
+Some crawlers ignore robots.txt files entirely.
 Malicious bots, scrapers, and even some legitimate crawlers might not respect your disallow commands.
-It’s like putting up a “Wet Paint” sign – most people will avoid it, but someone always has to touch it anyway.
+It’s like a “Wet Paint” sign: most people avoid it, but someone always has to touch it anyway.

 The syntax for disallow commands supports wildcards and pattern matching.
 You can use asterisks (*) to match any sequence of characters and dollar signs ($) to match the end of URLs.
-This flexibility allows for sophisticated crawl control.
+That flexibility gives you fine control over crawling.

-Allow commands are the yin to disallow’s yang.
-They explicitly permit access to specific areas, which becomes needed when you’ve blocked broader sections but want to allow access to subsections.
+Allow commands are the opposite of disallow.
+They explicitly permit access to specific areas, which you need when you’ve blocked broader sections but still want crawlers to reach certain subsections.

 Here’s a practical example: